IISERM/turing-club-orientation/orientation.md

 slideNumber: true
 ---

-# Hello MS-22!
+# Hello MS-23!!

 ---

 Faculty Incharge: Dr. Vaibhav Vaish

 Convener: Aditya Jain

-Co-Convener: Kaushik Gupta and Ahir Ghosh
+Co-Convener: Kaushik Gupta and Rajnil Mukherjee!

 ## Who we are

 Turing Club is a group of students who feel that Computers are more than just tools to make pdfs.